 Even if you’re not an essential oil junkie, you’re probably familiar with chamomile in some form.
 It’s present in everything from skincare products to teas and many things in between.
 This amazing flower has been used medicinally throughout history for a good reason!

-First, we’ll tell you all about chamomile and its rich history, including how it is extracted from the plant.
-Then we’ll go over the benefits of chamomile and share a few of our favorite chamomile brands.
+In this article, we will share with you all about chamomile oil and its rich history, including how it is extracted from the plant.
+Then we’ll go over the benefits of chamomile and share a few of our favorite chamomile oils.
 We’ll finish up by answering a commonly asked question that comes up when talking about the types of chamomile.

 You’ll be ready to use this essential oil with confidence and have a little more background on it too!